 ADA2 (Adenosine Deaminase 2) is a Protein Coding gene.
 Diseases associated with ADA2 include Sneddon Syndrome and Vasculitis, Autoinflammation, Immunodeficiency, And Hematologic Defects Syndrome.
-Among its related pathways are Innate Immune System and Metabolism.
+Among its related pathways are Surfactant metabolism and Metabolism of nucleotides.
 An important paralog of this gene is ADAL.

 UniProtKB/Swiss-Prot Summary for ADA2 Gene